DECALI-io/rpc/README.md

 ## Union Testnet (UNO)

-The Union Testnet (UNO) offers reliable and efficient testing environments for developers.
+The Union Testnet (UNO) offers reliable and efficient testing environment for developers.
 Below are the key endpoints for accessing the Union Testnet.

 ### gRPC Endpoint